Fetal Size Guide: Weekly Weight and Height

 Pregnancy is a thrilling, but sometimes overwhelming experience, and knowing how your baby is changing and developing week by week can make you feel more connected and confident throughout this precious time.
 Your baby begins its amazing journey of growth and development from the moment they are conceived.

-Fetal Weight Chart by Week
+Fetal Weight Chart by Week: From 1 Gram to Full-Term

 Here’s an overview of fetal weight changes during each week of pregnancy: